tbarn/new-website/posts/2020-in-review-taylor-barnett.md

 2020, what a freakin' year.
 I honestly don't have the energy to write about it, but I am really good at making lists.
 Here are some lists of things I explored, read, wrote, and spoke about in 2020.

 ## <i class="fas fa-pencil-alt" aria-label="Pencil icon for blog  post"></i> Blog posts:
+In the last few years, I've averaged from 6 to 12 blog posts a year for work.
+I hit a new high with 16 this year, as well as editing and giving feedback on dozens of teammates work.

 [20 Years Since Y2K: left-pad, Heartbleed, and DevOps](https://www.transposit.com/blog/2020.01.15-left-pad-heartbleed-and-devops/)
 [20 Years Since Y2K: The Future of IT Operations with Chaos Engineering and Resilience](https://www.transposit.com/blog/2020.01.22-future-it-operations-with-chaos-engineering-and-resilience/)